Our History

 100,000 students, and

-that number is continuing to grow!
+that number continues to grow!